Tridib11/vehicle_tracking/README.md

 <div align="justify" markdown="1">

-# Object Tracking and Detection using OpenCV in python
+# Vehicle Tracking and Detection using OpenCV in python

 Before starting with Object Tracking and Object detection you must make sure that you have installed all the necessary libraries.
 If you don’t have Opencv installed this is the command to run